Bob Hope USO Shows: The One-Man Morale Machine

-Men hung from cranes and other heavy equipment to get a good view of the stage.
+Men hung from cranes and other heavy equipment for a better view of the stage.
 Hope, twirling his golf club and delivering one-liners, was a huge hit.
 “He got a standing ovation from the minute he came on,” Ronning said.

 “They increased the morale immensely,” Ronning recalled.
 “It was miserable there.
 But that visit really made the difference in our deployment—that got us through the next four, five months.
 He brought such enthusiasm, brought your life back to you.
 You felt like you were renewed,” he said.
 “That was one of the biggest thrills of my life.”

 It’s a scene that played out again and again for nearly 50 years—from World War II, through Vietnam, to the Gulf War.
 The legendary comedian traveled the world, visiting remote outposts in Alaska, dangerous battle zones in Beirut and isolated battleships in faraway seas to put on USO shows.
 It was a collaboration that forever linked the names “Bob Hope” and “the USO,” giving both a new visibility, respect, and recognition.

 Why did Hope do it?
 What drove his dedication?
 His daughter, Linda, one of Bob and [Dolores Hope’s](uso.org/stories/1847-mrs-hope-the-first-lady-of-the-uso) four children, said was simple.
 “I think it has to do with laughter.”

 From his first show at March Field in Riverside, California, in 1941, to his final USO tour in 1990 to Bahrain and Saudi Arabia as part of Operation Desert Shield, Hope loved to make ’em laugh.

 He started his career in the 1920s as a vaudeville comedian, but was needed to bring laughter to a different kind of venue.
 Hope lightened the mood in deadly serious situations, and he thrived on the crowd’s response.